 Bathing a rabbit should be a last resort due to the risks involved and in most cases, the methods described above will be successful in getting rid of mess.

 That said, we have bathed several rescue rabbits in the past successfully without issues.
-One advantage that bathing does have is that it is possible to clean the rabbits scent glands (located either side of the anus) at the same time as their mucky butt.
-If you absolutely feel that a bath is necessary we recommend sticking to the points below which are also demonstrated really well in this video
+One advantage that bathing does have is that it is possible to clean the rabbit’s scent glands (located on either side of the anus) at the same time as their mucky butt.
+If you absolutely feel that a bath is necessary we recommend sticking to the points below which are also demonstrated really well in this video.

 - Lay a towel at the bottom of the bath before filling so that the rabbit has a place to stand without slipping around.